truenas/documentation/content/TrueCommand/TCGettingStarted/ConnectingTrueNAS.md

 ![SystemsAddFirstSystemTCConnect](/images/TrueCommand/2.0/SystemsAddFirstSystemTCConnect.png "Connecting TrueNAS to TrueCommand Cloud")

-### Approve the Connection Request
+### Approving the Connection Request

-When the True Command logo starts moving, check the TrueCommand Cloud email address for a verification message.
+When the TrueCommand logo starts moving, check the TrueCommand Cloud email address for a verification message.
 The email contains a link to the portal to confirm the connection and activate the TrueNAS system.

 Click on the **New System** alert, fill in the information from the TrueNAS system, and click **Add System**.